Was Cleopatra Black? Here's The Hard Truth About What We Know

 “If you look at her depictions, she looks different depending on who it is that’s depicting her,” Debora Heard, a Ph.D. candidate in anthropology specializing in Nubian archaeology & Egyptian studies, says in the docuseries.

-“Given that Cleopatra represents herself as an Egyptian, it seems very strange that we insist on depicting her as a holy European,” Dr. Ashton added.
+“Given that Cleopatra represents herself as an Egyptian, it seems very strange that we insist on depicting her as wholly European,” Dr. Ashton added.

 Professor Haley echoed this opinion.